jprknight/blog/_posts/2025-01-06-AdGuard-KeepAlived-Master.md

 title: AdGuard KeepAlived Master
 ---

-Content for keepalived.conf on the AdGuard backup server.
+Content for keepalived.conf on the AdGuard master server.

 ```